AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-04-16-RNAseq-Alignment-and-Assembly-for-Mcapitata-Larval-Thermal-Tolerance-Project.md

 nano align.sh
 ```

 The manual for [hisat2 can be found here](https://daehwankimlab.github.io/hisat2/manual/).
 Here, we will align trimmed and concatenated sequences generated above.
 We will use multiple processors (`-p 8`) and `--rna-strandness RF` to specify strand-specific information.
+We will keep the .sam file.
+The options used are below:

+-  `-f` Reads are FASTA files - used for building reference in `hisat2-build`
+- `x` The basename of the index for the reference genome
+- `-p 8` Use multiple processors (8)
+- `--rna-strandness RF` Specify strand-specific information: the default is unstranded.
+For paired-end reads, use either FR or RF.
+With this option being used, every read alignment will have an XS attribute tag: ’+’ means a read belongs to a transcript on ‘+’ strand of genome. ‘-‘ means a read belongs to a transcript on ‘-‘ strand of genome.
+- `--dta` Downstream transcriptome assembly.
+Report alignments tailored for transcript assemblers including StringTie.
+With this option, HISAT2 requires longer anchor lengths for de novo discovery of splice sites.
+This leads to fewer alignments with short-anchors, which helps transcript assemblers improve significantly in computation and memory usage.
+We are using StringTie below.
+- `-1` Comma-separated list of files containing mate 1s (filename usually includes _1) (R1 files)
+- `-2` Comma-separated list of files containing mate 2s (filename usually includes _2) (R2 files)
+- `sed s/_R1/_R2/`: This is a sed command that performs a search and replace operation.
+It replaces `_R1` with `_R2`.
+This allows the R1 file to be specified in the input array and the program will read in the corresponding R2 file.
+- `-S` File to write SAM alignments to.
+- In the `samtools sort` function, `-@` sets number of threads for parallel processing and `-o` sets the output file.

 ```
 #!/bin/bash